Grace Moore: Honors

 In 1935 Moore received the gold medal award of the Society of Arts and Sciences for "conspicuous achievement in raising the standard of cinema entertainment."
 In 1936 King Christian X of Denmark awarded her his country's medal of 'Ingenito et Arti.'
 In 1937, she was commissioned as a colonel (an honorary position) on the staff of the governor of Tennessee, and was also made a life member of the Tennessee State Society of Washington, D.C.
 She was decorated as a chevalier of the French Légion d'honneur in 1939.
 Moore was also a member of the Peabody Awards Board of Jurors from 1940 to 1942.
+She has a star on the Hollywood Walk of Fame at 6274 Hollywood Blvd, Hollywood, Los Angeles, CA.

 Personal life

 Moore married Valentín Parera, a Spanish movie actor, in Cannes, on July 15, 1931.
-They had no children.
+They had 2 children.
 During the 1930s they maintained homes in Hollywood, Cannes, and Connecticut.

 Death

-Grace Moore died at the age of 48, along with 21 other people, in a plane crash near Copenhagen Airport on January 26, 1947.
+Grace Moore died at the age of 48, along with 21 other people, including Prince Gustaf Adolf of Sweden, in a plane crash near Copenhagen Airport on January 26, 1947.
 Moore is buried in Forest Hills Cemetery in Chattanooga.